Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 18. Big female pikes feed more in cold water.
 Many pike anglers catch their biggest pike in cold water when the temperature is below 50 degrees.

 19. Fall is one of the best times to go pike fishing.
 They will be aggressively feeding to put on weight for the winter months that are coming.
-This is especially true for females and who will be producing eggs and will need all the energy to develop the eggs.
+This is especially true for females who will be producing eggs and will need all the energy to develop the eggs.

-20. Find where whitefish are located. they are prime targets for pike as they have fat meat and soft-rayed fins that are easier for pike to eat and swallow.
+20. Find where whitefish are located. they are prime targets for pike as they have fatty meat and soft-rayed fins that are easier for pike to eat and swallow.
 Find Whitefish and you will have found one of the food sources of pike.

 21. Start fishing heavily in March as pike starts feeding to prepare for the spawning period.
 Pike will become more active as the sunlight get warmer and the days are longer.